Yuuki1578/misc/README.md

 would rise up to `O(log n)`.
 The best case is `O(1)` with the average of `O(log n)`.

-Also note that this feature is only available on C23.
+Also note that this feature is only available on C23 and maybe GCC extension.
 It requires the `typeof()` operator.

 ```c